AdobeStock_297267006-1

 Saddle Supports

 Saddle supports cradle portions of horizontal tanks and are ideal for non-cylindrical vessels.
-By distributing weight more evenly, they prevent point loads which could dent tank walls.
-Saddle designs must contour precisely to tank dimensions, making them less adjustable.
-While enabling tank integrity, saddles can hinder cleaning and inspection if not designed properly.
+By distributing weight more evenly, they prevent point loads that could dent the tank walls.
+Saddle designs must conform precisely to the tank's dimensions, reducing adjustability.
+While they help maintain tank integrity, saddles can hinder cleaning and inspection if not properly designed.
 Open channels along the saddle length can mitigate this.

 Design Criteria for Fermentation Tank Supports